60 Father-Son Activities to Strengthen the Bond

 9. Building Model Rocket

-10. Watching a Live Sporting Attend
+10. Watching a Live Sporting Event

 Attending a sporting event with your son can get him interested in any particular indoor or outdoor sport.
-You can wear matching jerseys and make posters with slogans to cheer away your favorite team.
+You can wear matching jerseys and make posters with slogans to cheer away your favourite team.

 11. Hunting